rhysmeister/mmo/README.md

     Connecting via a configuration file

-    By default mm will look for a configuration file in the directory it is executed from.
-This file must be called config.cnf and contain at least one valid section.
+    By default mm will look for a configuration file a directory named .mmo in the user's home directory.
+This file must be called config.cnf (i.e. $HOME/.mmo/config.cnf) and contain at least one valid section.
 Each section must be specified as follows;

     [Unique name]
     mongo_host: <hostname>